What's the Best Ceiling Fan?

 Generally speaking, the average living room would be suited to a medium-sized fan at 130 to 140 cm.
 In the bedroom, a small to medium-sized fan at 120-130 cm is appropriate.

 The best ceiling fan for your home, however, will depend on the specific size and dimensions of the room.
-This is where it can be useful using an expert electrician to assist you in selecting appropriately sized ceiling fans for your home.
+This is where an expert electrician can assist you in choosing appropriately-sized ceiling fans for your home.

 Energy Efficiency

-There are a number of factors that go into the energy efficiency of your ceiling fan.
-First, there’s the number of blades.
-As the number of blades on your ceiling fan increases, so too does the energy required to spin it.
+• Number of blades: As the number of blades on your ceiling fan increases, so too does the energy required to spin it.

+When we’re talking about energy efficiency, there’s an obvious link to running costs as well.
 According to Canstar Blue, your ceiling fan could be costing you as little as 0.13 cents per hour on a low setting.
-Set it spinning on high and you’re still only paying 1.29 cents per hour.
+Even on higher speed settings, you’re still only paying 1.29 cents per hour.

 While your ceiling fan doesn’t have the same heating and cooling effect as an air conditioner, the combination of the two can help bring your energy bill down.
 They do this by moving the hot and cold air in such a way that it maximises the cool or warm feeling in a room.
 This means you can set the thermostat higher in summer and lower in winter and save money!